 Both of these aspects can present different challenges for the student, and different methods of teaching are often used.

-When a young child is first taught to read they need to be able to ‘work out’ the words in front of the page to give them meaning.
-This is primarily taught through a process of ‘sounding out’ the phonics that the word consists of, and ‘bonding’ these together to build the entire word.
+When a young child is first taught to read, they learn ways of working out each word.
+This is primarily taught through a process of ‘sounding out’.
+This means focusing on the phonics that the word consists of, linking them together to build the whole word.

 To achieve this many teachers use ‘phonic systems’ that incorporate rhyme, action and pictures to help encourage letter recognition.
-The letter ‘A’ for example, is taught as the sound ‘Aaa’ and is often paired up with the wiggling hand motion of an ‘Aaant’ (ant), or another item that begins with ‘A’.
-A child will learn to say ‘aaa’ when they see ‘A’, and will subsequently build upon this with further phonics until they have formed the whole word.
+The letter ‘a’ for example, is taught as the sound ‘ahh’.
+A child will learn to say ‘ahh’ when they see ‘a’, and will subsequently build upon this with further phonics until they have formed a whole word.

 Competently learning phonics will entrust a child with the ability to ‘decode’ a word that is unfamiliar to them

-As well as developing the ability to recognise the words on a page, the child’s understanding of the text is also assessed.
+Being able to sound out words is all well and good, but about understanding them?
 This requires knowledge of the world around them and how this can be presented in linguistic form.
 This may include, for example, understanding why a character might be acting in a particular way, or how they might be feeling about a particular situation.

-Comprehension will subsequently develop into higher level skills, such as critical thinking and analysis (both key factors for higher level education!)
+Comprehension skills can be developed with discussions with parents and teachers.
+This subsequently develop into higher level skills, such as critical thinking and analysis (both key factors for higher level education!)

 One cannot build a city if the foundations are not secure!